ghc-proposals/ghc-proposals/proposals/0000-context-fixes.rst

 Note that the grammar does not allow other kind of *topdecl* things in the scope of ``context``, i.e. no types, classes, instances…

 *It is clear to me what this does at this point, but not so much how and what to write here.
-So please ask for clarification at the pull request.*
+So please ask for clarification at the pull request, so that I can refine the specification.*

 Possible extension
 ------------------